Project 1: Elevator Controller - Spring 2025

 Additional Requirements

-• The class declarations (Snakes and Cell) and provided function implementations in snakes.cpp may not be modified in any way.
+• The class declarations (CentCom,Elevator and Floor) and provided function implementations in centcom.cpp may not be modified in any way.
 You are not allowed to add a member variable.
 No additional libraries may be used.

-• You are not allowed to use STL template containers in the Snakes class.
+• You are not allowed to use STL template containers in the project classes.

 • You are allowed to use STL template containers in your test functions.

-• The class functions must be written in snakes.cpp; in particular, they must not be written “in-line.”
+• The class functions must be written in centcom.cpp; in particular, they must not be written “in-line.”

-• Private helper functions may be added, but must be declared in the private section of the Snakes class.
+• Private helper functions may be added, but must be declared in the private section of the project class.
 There is a comment indicating where private helper function declarations should be written.

 Testing